 It is important to understand what is included in Compensation utilized for calculating Retirement Contributions.
 The Plan document, together with the Participating Employer's Participation Agreement, describe what is included.

-For ministers, including highly compensated ministers (those with salaries exceeding $120,000), the housing allowance is included in the compensation base.
+For ministers, including highly compensated ministers, the housing allowance is included in the compensation base.

 "Compensation” generally means all compensation received as an employee of an Employer to the extent includible in gross income, plus any Elective Deferrals and Catch-Up Contributions the employee makes under the Plan.

-Under the Restated Plan, the Employer must document on their Participation Agreement any of the following which the Employer elects to exclude from Compensation for the purposes of making contribution calculations:
+Employers have documented on their Participation Agreement any of the following which the Employer elected to exclude from Compensation for the purposes of making contribution calculations: